-Late registration permits students to register during the first week of classes in a regular semester or during the first two class days of a summer term.
+Late registration permits students to register during the allowed time indicated in the schedule of classes issued each term.
 Students who register late are charged an additional \$5.00 the first day of late registration and an additional \$2.50 per day thereafter to a maximum of \$15.00 for any one term.
 This fee is non-refundable.
 Instructions for late registration are available in the Registrar's Office.
 Students are not permitted to register after the close of late registration.